FOSSClass/AbantOS-Elive/README.md

 Free software is often written in C or C++, and these often use portable build systems to make them portable across platforms. *Autotools* is one example of such a build system; it comprises *Autoconf, Automake, Libtool, and Gettext*.
 (Cmake is an alternative build system.)

 With these build tools, they must be used to generate the Makefile and other required source files first.
-The program can then be built using *make; make install*.
+The program can then be built using *make && make install*.

 The Autotools workflow generally proceeds as: